Rules Concerning Holiday

 In some cases, you will maintain the right to paid leave if you are on parental leave and receive unemployment benefits instead of salary.
 This is the case if your employer continues to pay pension contributions to your pension scheme while you are on leave, and if you are still employed when you take the holiday.
 Your employer is obliged to do so according to the standard collective agreement and company collective agreements under the standard collective agreement, provided that you are on parental leave during the first 60 weeks after childbirth.

 Your employer must pay your holiday pay into the holiday request form scheme or FerieKonto by the last business day of the month in which you resign.

 You must ensure that you submit a claim to your employer for the holiday allowance if you resign and your former employer does not pay the holiday allowance on time.
-Contact Legal Affairs and Negotiations by calling +45 32 66 13 30 if you discover that no holiday allowance was paid in connection with your resignation.
+Contact Legal Affairs calling +45 32 66 13 30 if you discover that no holiday allowance was paid in connection with your resignation.